jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-catch-covid19.md

 <div id="sliders-body"></div>

-The following chart shows the proportion of the population in each state, It should look familar;
+The following chart shows the proportion of the population in each state.
+It should look familar;
 especially the red curve of infected people.
 This is the curve that we should be "flattening"